Kaminari Taiko at Japan Fest 2010

 An important part of Kaminari Taiko's mission is to give back to our community.
 Through performances, classes, cultural demonstrations, and interactive workshops, we entertain and educate enthusiastic audiences.
-Kaminari often partners with local organizations to spread knowledge of Japanese culture and music.

 Honorary Chairman Seiichi Tanaka

 The Honorary Chairman of the One Heart Taiko Tour is Taiko Grand Master Seiichi Tanaka, founder of San Francisco Taiko Dojo and a world leader in the development of taiko as an art form and a powerful means of cross-cultural communication.
-Grand Master Seiichi Tanaka, Honorary Chairman of the One Heart Taiko Tour After founding the first taiko school in North America in 1968, Grand Master Tanaka has worked ceaselessly to preserve, develop, and share the culture and philosophy of taiko with the world.
+[Grand Master Seiichi Tanaka, Honorary Chairman of the One Heart Taiko Tour] After founding the first taiko school in North America in 1968, Grand Master Tanaka has worked ceaselessly to preserve, develop, and share the culture and philosophy of taiko with the world.
 He has taught more than 10,000 students, many of whom have gone on to form over 200 taiko groups throughout North America.

 Grand Master Tanaka's work has been recognized many times, most notably in 2001, when the National Endowment for the Arts named him one of thirteen National Heritage Fellows, one of the nation's highest honors in folk and traditional arts.
 In 2003, Japan's Ministry of Foreign Affairs honored Grand Master Tanaka with its prestigious Foreign Ministers Commendation in tribute to his decades of work promoting peaceable relations between Japan and the rest of the world through the spread of the Japanese art of taiko drumming.